Tachlovice

 Tachlovice is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Etymology

 The initial name of the village was Taklovice.
 The name was derived from the personal name Takl, meaning "the village of Takl's people".
 In the 14th century, the name was distorted to its present form.

 Geography

 Tachlovice lies about 7 km southwest of Prague.
-It lies in a flat agricultural landscape of the Prague Plateau.
+It lies in a flat agricultural landscape in the Prague Plateau.
 The highest point is at 383 m above sea level.
 The stream Radotínský potok flows through the municipality.

 History

 The first written mention of Tachlovice is from 1234.

 Transport

 There are no major roads passing through the municipality.
 The railway that runs next to the village is unused.

 Culture

 Veteran Car Club Tachlovice was founded in 1960.
-Since 1976, it organizes a veteran cars exhibition and contest called Tachlovice Triangle.
+Since 1976, it organises a veteran cars exhibition and contest called Tachlovice Triangle.
 It is held once a year in memory of the founder Jan Horák.
 Vehicles manufactured until the 1970s are displayed near the village common and some of them later compete driving on the triangle route.